simonmcmanus/livedocs/README.md

 ```

-Severside middlware can also be used to ensure values are only accepted which
+Severside middleware can also be used to ensure values are only accepted which
 exist in the options array.